bigskysoftware/_hyperscript/www/docs.md

-  -- you may use the index clause on any of the above -- to bind the loop index to a given symbol for x in [1, 2, 3] index i
+  -- you may use the index clause on any of the above -- to bind the loop index to a given symbol
+  -- an index clause is any of "index", or "indexed by" -- followed by a variable name for x in [1, 2, 3] index i
     log i, "is", x
   end